-Our tree care philosophy is to provide you with expert service, in an environmentally friendly way.
-You will always work with a Certified Arborist to help you make the right decisions to help your trees live longer and improve your property value.
-You’ll love the way your trees look after our service or your money back.
+Our tree care philosophy is to always provide you with expert service in an environmentally friendly manner.
+That is what has made us the most reputable, reliable tree service provider in the Louisville area.
+At Limbwalker, you will always work with a Certified Arborist to help you make the right tree care decisions to help your trees live longer and flourish.
+We believe lush, beautiful trees not only add beauty to your home and neighborhood but increase your happiness, and property value as well.
+We guarantee you’ll love the way your trees look after our tree services or your money back.
 Simple, honest, and hassle-free.

 “Limbwalker provided the best options and price to actually do what’s best for the trees and not do a ‘slash and burn’ like at least one company recommended.
 They know their stuff.
 Their customer service is outstanding.” – Mark E

 Pruning is a part of your tree’s regular maintenance program.
 Cleaning out weak, diseased, and dead limbs on a routine basis, improves the look and safety of every tree in your yard.

 Our ISA Certified Arborists® prune according to Best Management Practices created by the International Society of Arboriculture.

 Our Deep Root Fertilization program delivers organic nutrients to your trees and shrubs at the roots, where they need them the most.

 Our Spring fertilizer wakes your plants and trees for the growing season and promotes lush, green foliage.